-Careful assessment is critical for targeting learning goals for students with moderate learning difficulties.
+Careful assessment is critical for targeting learning goals for students with moderate disabilities.
 Since these students will not be expected to achieve all the objectives for a unit, teachers must carefully prioritize the concepts and skills that students are expected to learn.
-Take, for example, the following journal entry written by a primary student before a science unit on frogs:
+Take, for example, the following journal entry written by an elementary student before a science unit on frogs: